 In providing the service to individuals and to organisations, it is generally not necessary to collect sensitive personal information.

-For internal human resourcing, We do collect sensitive personal information, such as religious beliefs, trade union memberships and health information when it is required for employment reasons, or by law.
-We may solicit or request personal information from a third party such as en employment agency or referees in the context of employment.
+For internal human resourcing, We do collect sensitive personal information, such as religious beliefs, trade union memberships, and health information when it is required for employment reasons, or by law.
+We may solicit or request personal information from a third party such as an employment agency or referees in the context of employment.

 In circumstances where We provide the Astral service to an organisation, We may solicit personal information from the organization about an individual, but We still require the consent of each individual before their personal information is shared with Us.

 Personal information is sometimes provided to Us in circumstances where We have not requested it.
 In these circumstances, where the information is unsolicited, We will examine whether it could have been collected under the Policy outlined in section 6.3 above.
 We will then apply Our minds and decide whether this unsolicited information should be retained, de-identified, or destroyed.
 Having made that decision, We will implement the decision within a reasonable time.